Lorenzo Mauldin IV: Calgary Stampeders

-On September 28, 2025, Mauldin was traded to the Calgary Stampeders, in exchange for a fourth-round selection in the 2026 CFL draft.
+On September 28, 2025, Mauldin IV was traded to the Calgary Stampeders, in exchange for a fourth-round selection in the 2026 CFL draft.

+Louisville Kings

+On February 11, 2026, Mauldin IV signed with the Louisville Kings of the United Football League (UFL).
+On March 4, 2026, Mauldin IV announced his retirement from professional football, in lieu of joining his new team.
+On March 19, 2026, Mauldin IV signed a one-day contract to retire with the Redblacks.

+BC Lions

+On July 27, 2026, Mauldin IV came out of retirement to sign with the BC Lions.
+On September 11, 2026, Mauldin IV was placed on the Lions' reserve roster after suffering a leg injury the previous week.
+He rejoined the active roster on September 24, 2026.

 Personal life

-On June 11, 2017, it was revealed that Mauldin attacked another customer at a Manhattan nightclub two months prior to the announcement.
-The battle started when the customer spilled champagne on Mauldin, triggering his attack.
+On June 11, 2017, it was revealed that Mauldin IV attacked another customer at a Manhattan nightclub two months prior to the announcement.
+The battle started when the customer spilled champagne on Mauldin IV, triggering his attack.
 The victim was punched twice, left with a black eye, and hospitalized.
-On June 21, 2017, Mauldin turned himself in to police, and was charged with misdemeanor assault.
+On June 21, 2017, Mauldin IV turned himself in to police, and was charged with misdemeanor assault.